knotteye00/satyr/docs/REST.md

 **Authentication**: yes

-**Parameters**: title, bio, rec
+**Parameters**: title, bio, rec, twitch, twitch_key

-Rec is a boolean (whether to record VODs), others are strings.
+Rec is a boolean (whether to record VODs), twitch is a boolean (whether to mirror video streams to twitch) others are strings.
+Twitch_key is the stream key to use for twitch.
 Parameters that are not included in the request will not be updated.

 **Response**: Returns `{error: "error code"}` or `{success: ""}`